solana-developers/create-solana-dapp/README.md

 # create-solana-dapp

-:zap: Get up and running fast with Solana dApps :zap:
+The fastest way to create Solana apps :rocket:

-Just run one simple command to generate a new project!
+Run one command to generate a new project:

 ```shell
 # npm